 Burbank Peak Trail

 At three miles round trip, this is the shortest trail.
-But the Burbank Peak Trail is also the most challenging hike to the Hollywood sign.
+But the Burbank Peak Trail is also the most challenging hike to the iconic Hollywood sign.

 Hollyridge Trail